yrdsb-peths/final-project-greenfoot-team-f/README.md

 Music Manager

-   5.The MusicManager  is a separate class that manages all in-game music.
+   5. The MusicManager  is a separate class that manages all in-game music.
-   6.it uses methods like .playLoop or .setVolume
+   6. It uses methods like .playLoop or .setVolume

 Buttons

    7. This object is used mostly before and after the game's content (before the game starts or when the game is complete).
    8. The button plays a sound effect when clicked.
    9. The button increases in size when hovered over.
    10. public Button (Runnable action, String imageName, String hoverImgName)